pyrmont/lemongrass/README.md

 ## Usage

-Lemongras can be used like this:
+Lemongrass can be used like this:

 ```janet
 (import lemongrass)